 Combine and mix the ingredients together in a baking bowl.

-Take the paste and rub into Fido’s coat.
+Take the paste and rub it into the dog’s coat.
 This won’t lather up as much as shop bought or other DIY recipes.

 Leave to soak in for 5-10 minutes and then rinse thoroughly (repeat if necessary).

-Be mindful that your pooch doesn’t ingest any baking soda as this can be toxic in large quantities.
+Be mindful that your dog doesn’t ingest any baking soda as this can be toxic in large quantities.

 Homemade Dog Shampoo for Sensitive Skin